School of Education

 Technology Proficiency

 Education majors must demonstrate proficiency in educational technology.
-Candidates applying to the School of Education must complete the Apple Teacher and Google Educator Level 1 certifications for acceptance.
-These proficiencies form the basis for instruction in future methods courses.
-Fees associated with these trainings are the responsibility of the candidate.
+Candidates applying to the School of Education must complete the Google Educator Level 1 certifications for acceptance.
+This proficiency forms the basis for instruction in future methods courses.
+Fees associated with this training are the responsibility of the candidate.

 Diversity Proficiency and Diverse Field Experiences